GlobalArrays/ga-manual/Section12-Sparse-Arrays.rst

 ``NGA_Sprs_array_create(int idim, int jdim, int type)``, where ``idim`` is the row dimension of the sparse array, ``jdim`` is the column dimension of the sparse array and ``type`` is the GA datatype of the array.
-This function is also available in a version that supports 64 bit indexing
-``NGA_Sprs_array_create64(int64_t idim, int64_t jdim, int64_t type)`` [1]_.
+This function is also available in the C API in a version that supports 64 bit indexing ``NGA_Sprs_array_create64(int64_t idim, int64_t jdim, int64_t type)`` [1]_.

 The function returns an integer handle that can be used to